westonMS/ecen520_student/rx_download/UART-Receiver_synth.md

 The purpose of this assignment is to create a top-level UART receiver/transmitter in SystemVerilog and a testbench to validate your receiver.
 You will also create a seven segment display controller for displaying data from your UART on the seven segment display.

-Create a new directory in your repository and put all the files for this assignment within this directory.

 ## Seven Segment Controller and Testbench

 For this assignment and for most future assignments you will need to display values on the seven segment display of the Nexys DDR board.